Tutorial: Deploy an ASP.NET Core and Azure SQL Database app to Azure App Service

 In this tutorial, you learn how to:

-- Create a secure-by-default App Service, SQL Database, and Redis cache architecture
+- Create a secure-by-default App Service, SQL Database, and Redis cache architecture.

-- Use connection strings and app settings
+- Acces App Service connection strings and app settings in the application code.

-- Generate database schema by uploading a migrations bundle
+- Generate database schema by uploading a migrations bundle.

-- Stream diagnostic logs from Azure
+- Stream diagnostic logs from Azure.

-- Manage the app in the Azure portal
+- Manage the app in the Azure portal.

 Prerequisites